xurror/365-days-of-code/README.md

 # 365 Days of Code

-Source code for algorithms and projects for 365 days using python
+Going crazy for 365 days in python.